NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/interface/api/metadata.md

 - Use [ISO 3166-2](https://www.iso.org/obp/ui/en/#iso:std:iso:3166:-1:ed-4:v1:en) for specifying countries.
 Country codes should be placed in parentheses after the country name (e.g., Norway (NO)).

-- It is recommend to use official place name services or registries for specifying Norwegian place names.
+- It is recommended to use official place name services or registries for specifying Norwegian place names.
 One example is the  [Central Place Name Register (SSR)](https://www.kartverket.no/api-og-data/stedsnavndata) provided by the Norwegian Mapping Authority (Kartverket).
 The source registry must be specified.

-- VWhen using authority registries to specify spatial information, the full form of the place name should also be included.
+- When using authority registries to specify spatial information, the full form of the place name should also be included.
 If no registry is used, the location should preferably be written in the following format: country; region/county; municipality; place; street.

 - Coordinates may be provided using latitude and longitude.
 The format should be as follows: `latitude`=61.85401 `longitude`=9.80856.